-Designed by surveyors for surveyors, Trimble® AccessTM software is the industry-leading field application to support your everyday survey fieldwork.
+Designed by surveyors for surveyors, Trimble® AccessTM software supports your ever

 Centered around the large map, view and work from the same design files as you do in the office, including DXF, IFC and LandXML.
 Share data easily between field and office using Trimble Connect and Trimble Sync Manager cloud connectivity.